 [Update: 30 April 2020] What liability risks remain?
 The managing directors are not comprehensively exempted from liability.
 The general liability rules under criminal or tort law continue to apply, unless the liability is limited by further regulations enacted in connection with the COVID-19 pandemic.
 For example, a managing director of a distressed enterprise may be at risk of becoming liable for fraud when entering into new contracts.
 [Update: 30 April 2020] What measures are taken to protect lenders and business partners?
 In order to facilitate the financing of businesses, the granting of new loans is exempted from liability for prohibited (creditor-harming) crisis financing while the obligation to file for insolvency is suspended.
 In addition, for new loans granted during the suspension period any redemption occurring by 30 March 2023 as well as the taking of security for such loans are exempted from claw-back and avoidance in subsequent insolvency proceedings.
 This also applies to the granting and repayment of new shareholder loans, but not their collateralization.
-Legal acts performed during the suspension period by which a creditor was granted a security or satisfaction in a kind or at a date the creditor was entitled to (congruent coverage pursuant to Section 130 InsO) as well as performance rendered in lieu or on account of the contractually owed performance, payments by a third party on the instruction of the debtor, the provision of other collateral than originally agreed upon (if the provided collateral is not more valuable), the shortening of payment terms and the granting of payment facilities are also exempted from claw-back and other creditors also apply to debtors that are under no insolvency filing obligation and to debtors that are not insolvent.
+Legal acts performed during the suspension period by which a creditor was granted a security or satisfaction in a kind or at a date the creditor was entitled to (congruent coverage pursuant to Section 130 InsO) as well as performance rendered in lieu or on account of the contractually owed performance, payments by a third party on the instruction of the debtor, the provision of other collateral than originally agreed upon (if the provided collateral is not more valuable), the shortening of payment terms and the granting of payment facilities are also exempted from claw-back and avoidance.
 [Update: 3 April 2020] When does the new law come into force?
 The new law was enacted and published in the Federal Law Gazette on 27 March 2020.
 However, the above-mentioned regulations come into force retroactively as of 1 March 2020.